Holidays

 23. Potato Chip Cookies

 For a healthier version of chocolate chip Halloween cookies, swap the chocolate for potato chips.
 This adds a sweet and salty taste with a wonderfully crunchy texture.
+People might think you're a little crazy at first, but they'll only need one bite to understand.

 24. Apple Crisp Cookie Cups